Career Fair Advice for Employers

 - Building your company’s brand at MIT starts with fostering good relationships with first-years and sophomores.
 Even if your company is only offering opportunities for juniors and seniors, it is strategic to speak with first-years and sophomores and educate them on your company and how they can possibly work for your company in the future.

-- Collect resumes from promising students — even if they are not qualified for your current positions or internships.
+- Collect resumes from promising students — even if they do not qualify for your current positions or internships.
 Stay in contact with the students that you would like to hire in the future by inviting them to your information sessions, campus events, or local area events throughout the year.

 - Currently, on-campus interviewing is not available due to pandemic-based restrictions for on-campus recruiting, but you may still schedule virtual interviews through CAPD (listing in Handshake is complimentary; additional marketing at a fee).